 - It can only work on enemy ships that still have a top command dial.
 If there's a ship that had discarded and/or spent all its command dials (normally a Command 1 ship that has already activated but also a Command 2 ship that used Skilled First Officer), there is no top command dial to mess with.

 There are a few potential hurdles with getting Slicer Tools to work as consistently as one would like:

-1) It exposes your flotilla to a significant amount of danger.
+1) It exposes your ship to a significant amount of danger.
 Flotillas at medium or shorter range are drastically less survivable than flotillas at long range.
 Non-flotillas can handle the danger better but are still small ships, so be careful.
 You can't use Slicer Tools usually without exposing yourself to this "danger zone."

 |Don't act surprised to find this here.|

 2) There are counters to Slicer Tools.
 On the Rebel side, Leia Organa (the officer) is a great Slicer Tools counter and all-around pretty helpful already.
-Skilled First Officers and any of the other "change your commands" officers (the Liaisons, the command-specific officers from wave 2) also shut down Slicer Tools.
+Skilled First Officers and any of the other "change your commands" officers (like Liaisons or the command-specific officers from wave 2) also shut down Slicer Tools.
 Grand Admiral Thrawn doesn't stop Slicer Tools entirely, but his Thrawn dials can't be sliced whatsoever - you can mess with the ship dials, but if it's an important dial (like squadrons, typically), Thrawn can issue it himself to make it untouchable.
 Methods to produce command tokens (like the Comms Nets, above) can also take some of the sting out of not getting the command dial you wanted by at least getting the weaker token effect.